-Conservation & Natural Resource Officer Training
+Conservation & Natural Resource Officer Certificate

-The CNRO program will prepare students for entry-level Natural Resource Ranger and Interpreter positions in federal, state, county, and municipal park systems.
-Students can also transfer their environmental courses into a two- or four-year environmental studies program.
+The CNRO program will prepare students for entry-level Natural Resource Ranger and Interpreter positions in the state, county, and municipal park systems.
+Students can also transfer their field biology courses into a two- or four-year environmental studies program.
 Lackawanna College Police Academy’s, 785.5-hour MPOETC Act 120 Police Academy training additionally qualifies students for Law Enforcement Ranger positions and positions within municipal police departments.

 According to CNN Money, “Half the park ranger positions in the Northeastern United States could become vacant in the next five years due to an aging population.”
 Sources estimate that 15 to 20 park ranger positions in the Northeastern United States will be available to qualified candidates each year.
 The starting annual salary for this position is $34,000.

 The program begins with a spring semester of MPOETC Act 120 Police Academy which can be taken at the Scranton campus or Hazleton center.